Tom-Bury/dotfiles-setup/README.md

-# mac-setup
+# dotfiles-setup

-Repository to to kickstart a Mac, according to personal preferences focused on React Native and frontend development, including:
+Repository to to kickstart a Mac or Linux machine, according to personal preferences.

-- Installation of HomeBrew
-- Installation of a variety of packages and applications via HomeBrew
+Some of the setup is optional, depending on the values provided in the prompt.
+These options are kept in a `.env` such that they don't need to be asked again for reruns.

+## Script structure and usage

+The setup scripts are split in a common and os specific part:

+### Shared

-- ZSH setup, including aliases, Oh My ZSH and Starship
+- ZSH setup, including aliases, custom functions and Oh My ZSH + Starship
-- Setup of custom shell scripts, by sourcing any of the `.zshrc_*.sh` files
+- Git configs and aliases
+- [optional] Go setup, currently just installing GVM (Go Version Manager)
+- [optional] NodeJS setup, currently just installing NVM (NodeJS Version Manager)

+### OSX specific

+- Run `osx/main.sh` which installs the shared bits, as well as:
   - MacOS system settings changes
-- Installation of NVM
-- Scaffolding of main folders in home directory
-- VSCode settings and keybindings

-The script can be run multiple times, it should be idempotent.
-The script will create backups before overwriting the following files:

-- `~/.gitconfig`
-- `~/.zshrc`
-- `~/.config/starship.toml`
+  - Installing Homebrew
-- VSCode `~/Library/Application Support/Code/User/settings.json`
-- VSCode `~/Library/Application Support/Code/User/keybindings.json`
+  - Installing apps and VSCode extensions defined in `osx/homebrew/Brewfile`

-Backups are created in `~/.mac-setup-backup`

-## How to use

-### Using the script

-- Install Apple command line tools (open terminal, try to some git commands which should prompt to install command line tools)
-- Clone this repo `git clone https://github.com/Tom-Bury/mac-setup.git`
-- Execute `./setup-mac.sh`, keeping an eye to provide password and input when required
-  - e.g: initial HomeBrew installation will require an ENTER
-  - e.g: certain applications will require changes to System Settings to access certain features or folders
-- Input whether to overwrite the current VSCode settings and keybindings, or merge them with the repo ones
+  - Syncs VSCode settings and keybindings
-  - Either way, the result will be visible in `vscode-settings.json` and `vscode-keybindings.json` in the repo

-### Manual extras
+#### Manual extras

 - Manually set up iTerm2 to use the preferences stored in this repo at `iterm2/com.googlecode.iterm2.plist`:
   - Open iTerm2 preferences